pyc-team/pytorch_concepts/examples/contributing/metric.md

 ### 1. Create Metric Configuration

 Create or update `conceptarium/conf/engine/metrics/your_metrics.yaml`.
 Remember that conceptarium supports different metrics for discrete (classification) and continuous (regression) concepts.
-Also remember that conceptarium implement an option to aggregate metrics across concepts, so concept-specific metrics are not supported right now.
+Also remember that conceptarium implements an option to aggregate metrics across concepts, so concept-specific metrics are not supported right now.

 ```yaml
 # Metrics for discrete (classification) concepts